 How Do You React to Obsessive Thoughts and Behaviors?

-If you have either OCD or OCPD, you’re going to struggle with obsessive thoughts.
+If you have either OCD or OCPD, you’ll struggle with obsessive thoughts.
 But your reaction to these thoughts will differ.

-For those struggling with OCD, you’re likely to feel a torture (or anxiety) over your obsessions.
-So much so that you relieve this distress through compulsions (i.e. cleaning, checking to make sure door is locked, etc.). ⁹
+For those who struggle with OCD, you likely feel torture (or anxiety) over your obsessions.
+So much so that you relieve this distress through compulsions (i.e. cleaning, checking locked doors, etc.). ⁹

 How Often Do You Experience Symptoms?

-Since OCPD is a personality disorder, symptoms tend to be more consistent – showing little change over time without treatment.
-While they may fluctuate (i.e. be worse some days than others), this fluctuation usually isn’t too severe.
+Since OCPD is a personality disorder, symptoms tend to be more consistent.
+Without treatment, you’re bound to experience little change over time.
+While symptoms may fluctuate (i.e. be worse some days than others), this fluctuation usually isn’t too severe.

 If you struggle with OCD, an anxiety disorder, it’s likely your symptoms aren’t consistent.
-More often than not, symptoms are determined by how much anxiety you’re experiencing.
-And while it’s not always the case, anxiety symptoms are less predictable and can leave your control much easier. ¹¹
+More often than not, symptoms are determined by how much anxiety you experience.
+And while it’s not always the case, anxiety symptoms are less predictable. ¹¹

-When it comes to OCD, you’re like to experience repeated obsessions (irrational thoughts and ideas) alongside compulsions (abnormal behavior).
-While many experience both symptom sets together, it’s possible to also experience each on their own.
-Regardless, OCD will have detrimental effects to your quality of life and how you manage through day-to-day activities. ¹²
+When it comes to OCD, you’ll experience repeated obsessions (irrational thoughts and ideas) alongside compulsions (abnormal behavior).
+While many experience both symptom sets together, you can also experience each separately.
+Regardless, OCD will have detrimental effects on your quality of life and how you manage day-to-day activities. ¹²

 OCPD Treatment: What to Look For?

 Unfortunately, there is no standard treatment plan for OCPD itself.
-However, there are a number of treatment options for those struggling with a personality disorder.
+However, there are several treatment options for those who struggle with a personality disorder.
 These often begin with a type of psychotherapy followed by medication. ¹³

 Psychotherapy